 This progression allows teams to master each capability before adding complexity.
 A typical rollout includes these steps:

 Phase 1: Focus on high-value equipment yards and material storage areas.
-Immediate reductions in theft justify continued investment.
+Rapid reductions in theft justify continued investment.

 Phase 2: Expand to site perimeters and access control.